eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ### Frontend

-This is limited by Common Lisp's ability to compile to JavaScript.
-Common Lisp being rather a sizeable language, the options are:
+This is bound by Common Lisp's ability to compile to JavaScript.
+Common Lisp being rather a sizeable language, the options are rather limited:

 * [Parenscript][parenscript]: A DSL that compiles a subset of Common Lisp to idiomatic JavaScript.